donbenny0/twilio-commercetools-integration/docs/README.md

 ### Key Features:

 * Sends automated WhatsApp notifications to customers on order confirmation.
+* Customizable template.
 * Secure integration with Twilio for sending messages.
 * Seamless integration with the CommerceTools platform.

-## Supported features

-Currently this application supports only sending order confirmation messages via Whatsapp
+Note : Currently this application supports only sending order confirmation messages via Whatsapp